 You might say that M-185 is literally one in a million.
 Then again, Mackinac Island itself is one of a kind.

 But it could have turned out much differently had Mackinac Island not taken steps to ban “horseless carriages” more than 125 years ago.

 It was at the end of the 19th century that the fledgling auto industry was emerging, headquartered in Michigan with Oldsmobile in Lansing and Ford in Detroit.
 By that time, horse-drawn carriages already had been giving tours of beautiful Mackinac Island for over three decades.
 They were a key feature of Mackinac Island’s transition from a military outpost and center of the Great Lakes fur trade into a popular travel destination.

 When a smattering of motor vehicles first started appearing on Mackinac Island, a group of carriage men petitioned the village council to prohibit the “dangerous horseless carriages” that were frightening their horses.
-Village leaders enacted the ban on July 6, 1898 and it has stayed in place to this day!
+Village leaders enacted the ban on July 6, 1898 and Mackinac Island has been car free ever since!

 As automobiles became ubiquitous in the 20th century, the lack of motor vehicles on Mackinac Island has given the place a special character that makes it truly feel like a vacation escape.
 Visiting Mackinac Island is an opportunity to leave your fast-paced life at the ferry dock for a few days and slow down to clip-clop speed for a much-deserved breather.